-Zagreb's operating performance remained solid in 2020 despite adverse impact of coronavirus pandemic and economic contraction with gross operating balance (GOB) at 5% of operating revenue, which is below the last year operating result of 9.5%.
-The shared personal income tax (PIT) and surtax on PIT, which together constitute around 70% of the city's operating revenue, decreased by 4% in 2020, while fees, charges and other non-tax revenues declined by 16%.
-The drop in key operating revenue has tested Zagreb's traditionally prudent budgetary management as the city successfully kept operating spending growth in check through a combination of spending reviews and cost controls.

-This year's extraordinary real gross domestic product (GDP) growth rate of 7.5% and above-national average local economy translates into growing proceeds from the income tax, which will support the city's improving GOB at around 9% of operating revenue.
-In 2022, we expect the city to post GOB levels in double-digit territory although we forecast GDP growth to be lower than this year.
-The growth in the operating margin will be achieved through a combination of solid growth of tax revenue (7% growth year-on-year) and continuation of tight control over the operating expenditures.
-The new mayor, Mr. Tomislav Tomasevic, elected in May 2021, supported by the majority in the City Council, has recently introduced a series of cost cutting measures, which were included in the adjusted budget for 2021 as well as in the 2022 budget adopted in December 2021.
+In 2021, Zagreb's gross operating performance improved to 7% of operating revenues, slightly up from 5% of operating revenues a year earlier.
+This development reflects economic rebound following the coronavirus pandemic.
+The shared personal income tax (PIT) and surtax on PIT, both closely dependent on economic development, are the main revenue source for the city.
+Zagreb's budgetary management has successfully kept the city's operating spending growth in check through a combination of spending reviews and cost controls.
+2021's extraordinary real gross domestic product (GDP) growth rate of 10% and 2022's expected GDP growth rate of 3%, combined with above-national average local economy translates into growing proceeds from the income tax, which will support the city's improving GOB to around 18% of operating revenue in 2022.
+In 2023, we expect the city to post GOB levels in similar double-digit level as 2022 expected (Exhibit 1).
+The growth in the operating margin will be achieved through a combination of solid growth of tax revenue and continuation of tight control over the operating expenditures.

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.